 First up, we need to address the best time to visit El Chaltén.
 This is Patagonia, and Patagonian weather is unpredictable and erratic, so you do need to plan ahead for a visit.

 The best time to visit El Chaltén is between November and April, which is late spring, summer and early autumn in Argentina.
-December to February are the peak months for visitors travelling to El Chaltén; make sure you book accommodation in advance if you’re planning Patagonia trekking at this time of year.
+December to February are the peak months for visitors travelling to El Chaltén, so make sure you book accommodation in advance if you’re planning Patagonia trekking at this time of year.
 March and April are still busy but definitely calmer with fewer visitors.

 Autumn brings the changing of the leaves, so expect red and gold leaves framing those famous views of Monte Fitz Roy.